Pillar 1: Procure

 Exception Request Requirements

-The Accessibility Exception Request is now a part of the IT Policy Exception Request form and Software Review form.
+The Accessibility Exception Request is now a part of the IT Policy Exception Request form (Laserfiche) and Software Acquisition Request form (Service Now).

 Approval Workflow

 The DAO and/or CIO will assist in the review of the exception form.
-TAC 213 does not require any other official approvals except from the president
+Federal and state regulations do not require any other official approvals except from the president.

 Delegation

-Per 29.01.04, Accessibility of Electronic and Information Resources, each exception must be approved by the president or the president’s delegate.
-The delegate must be informed this "is not a bureaucratic formality but a real decision with some associated risk," and make decisions based on the balance between business impact and liability risk which shall be provided in the exception form by the requester.
+Per 29.01.04, Accessibility of Electronic and Information Resources, each exception must be approved by the president or the president's delegate.
+The delegate must be informed this "is not a bureaucratic formality but a real decision with some associated risk," and make decisions based on the balance between business impact and liability risk which shall be provided in the request form.

 Transition